 GFTIs 3, 784

 Candidates must fulfil the minimum eligibility criteria while applying for JEE Main 2018.
-Candidates are advised to read the eligibility of JEE Main 2018 so that they can they know age criteria, qualifications and marks required in qualifying exam.
-The detail information related to JEE Main 2018 eligibility is given below.
+Candidates are advised to read the eligibility of JEE Main 2018 so that they can they know age criteria, qualifications and marks required for the qualifying exam.
+The detailed information related to JEE Main 2018 eligibility criteria given below.